 It’s important to look at getting your own space the same way you would any other business decision – as an ROI.
 How important to your success are your people, your culture, and your autonomy?
 And how does that play against the bottom line of your business?
 After all, all the culture in the world won’t do you any good if you bankrupt yourself getting it!

 For me, it was a no brainer.
 In order for us to grow as a company, it was essential that our culture was fully developed and clear for everyone to see.
 As your team grows beyond the ability to sit at a round table, you have to work harder at maintaining that culture and your own space allows you the freedom you need to do just that.
-Culture is extremely important to us and, thus, it was crucial that my team have a space they could call their own.
+Organizational culture is extremely important to us and, thus, it was crucial that my team have a space they could call their own.

 Even in such a short time the benefits have certainly outweighed the costs.
-Now that we have our own space, the team feels more like a team.
+Now that we have our own office space, the team feels more like a team.
 We’re proud of our space.
 We can bring in clients, investors or potential hires and say with confidence: yes, this is who we are.
 It’s given us the opportunity to play out the uniqueness of our culture and it’s brought us together as a company.

 Like many young companies we got our start in a shared workspace.
 We were very fortunate in that the lovely folks at TechHub did everything they could to accommodate our growth; without them we could not have gotten this far and their support has been invaluable.
 But at the end of the day, if you want to transition from being a small startup to a successful business, I believe that having your own space is a must.
 Plus, it’s a lot of fun!